Anomalously long lifetimes in two-dimensional Fermi liquids

 To establish convergence of our calculations, we show in Fig.~\ref{fig:2} results for the decay rate $\gamma_m^{(N)}$ as a function of $T_F/T$ for three different angular harmonics (a) \mbox{$m=1$}, (b) \mbox{$m=2$}, and (c) \mbox{$m=3$}.
 Shown are several curves obtained with an increasing number of basis functions $N$.
 First, we show in Fig.~\ref{fig:2}(a) the decay rate $\gamma_{m=1}$, where different lines from top to bottom indicate results obtained with an increasing basis dimension $N=1,\ldots,10$.
-The $m=1$ mode is one of the zero modes of the collision integral, i.e., a conserved mode that is not degraded by electron scattering and thus has eigenvalue zero.
-For electron-electron interactions, these zero-modes are associated with charge (\mbox{$m=0$}) and current (\mbox{$m=\pm1$}) conservation, and correspond to a compression of the Fermi surface and a rigid shift, respectively (cf. Fig.~\ref{fig:1}(c)).
-While it is possible to check the cancellation in the collision integral for the \mbox{$m=0$} mode explicitly (where it follows from energy and momentum conservation, which implies \mbox{${\cal M}_{m=0}^{\ell 1} = {\cal M}_{m=0}^{\ell 2} = 0$} for all \mbox{$\ell=1,\ldots,N$}), this is far from obvious for the $m=1$ mode, for which a cancellation between different orders has to occur.
+The $m=1$ mode is special since it is a zero mode of the collision integral, i.e., a conserved mode that is not degraded by electron scattering.
+For electron-electron interactions, these zero modes are associated with charge (\mbox{$m=0$}) and current (\mbox{$m=\pm1$}) conservation, and correspond to a compression of the Fermi surface and a rigid shift, respectively [cf. Fig.~\ref{fig:1}(c)].
+While it is possible to check the cancellation in the collision integral for the \mbox{$m=0$} mode explicitly (where it follows from particle number and energy conservation, which implies \mbox{${\cal M}_{m=0}^{\ell 1} = {\cal M}_{m=0}^{\ell 2} = 0$} for all \mbox{$\ell=1,\ldots,N$}), this is far from obvious for the $m=1$ mode, for which a cancellation between different orders has to occur.
 Indeed, this is the behavior exhibited in Fig.~\ref{fig:2}(a), which does not converge to a finite nonzero result but rapidly drops to zero as the number of basis functions is increased (indicated by the gray arrow in the figure), with an especially rapid drop at low temperatures.
 Establishing here a cancellation to all orders and recovering the exact zero mode is a strong check of our numerical procedure.